meonkeys/mesos-doc-test/Home.md

 1. run `./bootstrap`

-2. run `./configure --with-webui --with-included-zookeeper` (these flags are what we recommend, you may want to exclude these flags or use others, see below).
+2. run `./configure --with-webui --with-included-zookeeper` (these flags are what we recommend; advanced users may want to exclude these flags or use others, see below).

 The configure script itself accepts the following arguments to enable various options: